python/devguide/index.rst

        * :ref:`gh-faq`
        * :ref:`triage-team`

-We **recommend** that the documents in this guide be read as needed.
-You can stop where you feel comfortable and begin contributing immediately without reading and understanding these documents all at once.
-If you do choose to skip around within the documentation, be aware that it is written assuming preceding documentation has been read so you may find it necessary to backtrack to fill in missing concepts and terminology.
+We **recommend** that sections of this guide be read as needed.
+You can stop where you feel comfortable and begin contributing immediately without reading and understanding everything.
+If you do choose to skip around within the guide, be aware that sections build on each other, so you may find it necessary to backtrack to fill in missing concepts and terminology.

 A number of individuals from the Python community have contributed to a series